-- 1. The Sub-fund promotes investment in a portfolio that contributes to the Sustainable Development Goals. - 2.
-The Sub-fund promotes certain minimum environmental and social safeguards through applying exclusion criteria with regards to products and business practices that Robeco believes are detrimental to society, such as exposure to controversial behaviour, controversial weapons, and certain fossil fuel-related activities.
+- 1. The Sub-fund applies certain exclusion criteria with regards to products and business practices that Robeco believes are detrimental to society, such as exposure to controversial behaviour, controversial weapons, and certain fossil fuel-related activities. - 2.
+The Sub-fund promotes investment in a portfolio that avoid significant harm to the Sustainable Development Goals (SDGs). - 3.

-- 3. The Sub-fund aims to contribute to the United Nations Sustainable Development Goals by investing in green, social and/or sustainability bonds that are used to finance environmental and social projects. - 4.
 The Sub-fund promotes adherence to the exclusion criteria from the Paris-aligned Benchmarks (PAB) rules such as exposure to controversial behavior, controversial weapons, and certain fossil fuel-related activities.
 Therefore, Sub-fund excludes investments in companies referred to in Article 12(1)(a) to (g) of Commission Delegated Regulation (EU) 2020/1818 on minimum standards for EU Climate Transition Benchmarks and EU Paris-aligned Benchmarks ("Regulation on EU Climate Benchmarks").